jeromezero/panic/drafts/03/03-panic.md

 Louis remembered.

 He took a deep breath, and then another.
-He backed away from the dark place.
+He backed away from that place.
 He backed away from whatever it was that was making him upset, that was making him feel something.

 He went somewhere he could be alone.
 Outside was best (which was hard in the daytime, because the Lupus made it hard to be outside.
 The sunlight hurt his eyes and burned his skin and made his bright rosy rashes much worse), but anywhere with space was okay.
 He lied down on his back and stretched out his arms and legs and closed his eyes and imagined he was floating on the surface of a perfect, peaceful lake, looking up at the moon.
 He pushed away whatever was making him upset.
 He pushed it down and away and he took deep breaths, concentrating on what it felt like to be floating on the surface of the water.